Spectral shadows of a single GaAs quantum dot: Introduction

 Most of these experiments rely on resonance fluorescence (RF) spectroscopy in PIN diode structures.
-Tuning the RF laser to specific QD resonances allows for selective probing of particular charge states and the real-time observation of charge dynamics, including carrier capture, tunneling events, or relaxation processes.
-Experiments using pulsed RF measurements on (InGa)As QDs, coupled to a charge reservoir through a 30$\,$nm tunnel barrier, revealed for example electron tunneling rates in the QD $\gamma_\text{e}$ of 200$\,$kHz and Auger emission rates $\gamma_\text{a}$ of 500$\,$kHz \cite{kurzmann_auger_2016}.
-These Auger emission rates are of interest because the homogeneous QD linewidth is broadened and the photon emission rate is quenched for high ratios of $\gamma_\text{a} / \gamma_\text{e}$.
-Auger rates in (InGa)As QDs have also been investigated using spin noise spectroscopy (SNS), reporting hole emission rates of 2$\,$MHz, which limits the hole spin lifetime for resonant experiments \cite{wiegand_hole-capture_2018}.
+Tuning the RF laser to specific QD resonances allows for selective probing of particular charge states and the real-time observation of charge dynamics, including carrier capture, tunneling events, and relaxation processes.
+Experiments using pulsed RF measurements on (InGa)As QDs, which are coupled to a charge reservoir through a \SI{30}{\nm} tunnel barrier, revealed, for example, electron tunneling rates in the QD $\gamma_\text{e}$ of \SI{200}{\kHz} and Auger emission rates $\gamma_\text{a}$ of \SI{500}{\kHz} \cite{kurzmann_auger_2016}.
+These tunneling and Auger emission rates are of interest because the homogeneous QD linewidth is broadened and the photon emission rate is quenched for high ratios of $\gamma_\text{a} / \gamma_\text{e}$.
+Auger rates in positively charged (InGa)As QDs have also been investigated using spin noise spectroscopy (SNS), reporting hole emission rates of \SI{2}{\MHz}, which limit the hole spin lifetime for resonant experiments \cite{wiegand_hole-capture_2018}.
 Recent advancements in time-resolved RF measurements have enabled optical real-time monitoring of single-electron tunneling events.
 In conjunction with full counting statistics evaluation methods, a new benchmark was established in the study of Auger emissions.
-Measurements using this method revealed additional, unassigned electron spin relaxation channels with a common rate of 3$\,$kHz for (InGa)As QDs \cite{kurzmann_optical_2019}.
-Real-time RF measurements using two colors allowed further studies of Auger events in a single QD \cite{lochner_real-time_2020}.
-An Auger emission time of 1.7$\,$µs and electron tunnel rates of 1$\,$kHz have been reported for a tunnel barrier with a thickness of 45$\,$nm.
+Measurements using this method revealed additional, unassigned electron spin relaxation channels with a common rate of \SI{3}{\kHz} for (InGa)As QDs \cite{kurzmann_optical_2019}.
+Real-time RF measurements using two colors allowed for further studies of Auger events in a single QD \cite{lochner_real-time_2020}.
+An Auger emission time of \qty{1.7}{\micro\s} and electron tunneling rates of 1$\,$kHz have been reported for a tunnel barrier with a thickness of \SI{45}{\nm}.
 As expected, the effective Auger rate can be controlled by the probe beam power and shows a linear dependence.
-Other two color experiments using low-energy photons revealed the photoeffect as a previously unnoticed non-resonant charge-loss channel for QDs~\cite{lochner_internal_2021}.
+Other two-color experiments using low-energy photons revealed the photoeffect as a previously unnoticed non-resonant charge-loss channel for QDs~\cite{lochner_internal_2021}.
 Shortly after, this photoeffect was confirmed in SNS experiments in single (InGa)As QDs \cite{sterin_two-way_2023}.